Home > HVAC > How Much Does AC Repair Cost? A Complete Guide

 The evaporator coil is the component inside your home that absorbs heat and humidity from the air, making it feel cool.
 If this coil develops a leak or becomes too corroded, it needs to be replaced.
 This repair can run from $1,200 to $3,000, depending on your system’s model and how difficult it is to access the coil.
 It’s often located deep within your indoor air handler, so a technician may need to dismantle a significant portion of the unit to swap it out.
 A failing coil not only stops your AC from cooling effectively but can also lead to damaging refrigerant leaks that are harmful to the environment and your system’s health.

-Installing a New Condenser
+The Price Tag on a New Condenser

 Your outdoor AC unit contains the condenser coil, which is responsible for releasing all the collected heat from your home into the outside air.
 This coil is exposed to the elements and can be damaged by debris, storms, or corrosion over time.
 Replacing a condenser coil typically costs between $900 and $2,800.
 Because this part is so critical to the heat exchange process, a damaged one will cause your system to work much harder, run less efficiently, and ultimately fail to cool your home properly.
 This is another labor-intensive job that requires a technician to safely handle and recharge the system’s refrigerant, contributing to the overall cost.